csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 ```

 To be honest, this is no better, and certainly no more convenient, than just
-using a different string in place of `jsEnd`—this text hasn’t produced
+using a different string in place of `jsEnd` — this text hasn’t produced
 a tooltip, but rather just replaced the marker’s text.

 The takeaway so far is that the Extensibility API is less useful for